Senior Quarterback Goes 6-of-7 on Game-Winning Drive

 Wyoming vs. New Mexico (AP - 11/19/11)

-2011: Burns made a quick transition from high school to college football.
-The true freshman began the season as a backup cornerback, but earned a starting spot in the fifth game of the season and started the final nine games of the year.
+2011: Burns began his true freshman season as a backup cornerback, but earned a starting spot in the fifth game of the season and started the final nine games of the year.
 He was named a First Team Freshman All-American by CBSSports.com and the Football Writers Association of America and Honorable Mention Freshman All-American by CollegeFootballNews.com.
 He also earned Honorable Mention All-Conference honors from the Mountain West.
 Burns led Wyoming in interceptions, with four, and ranked No. 2 in the Mountain West and No. 38 in the nation in interceptions.
 He had two interceptions versus Bowling Green, one at the goal line against TCU to stop a scoring drive and one at Colorado State to end the game.
 Burns concluded the regular season with 48 total tackles, 1.5 TFLs, one fumble recovery and four pass breakups.
-He tied for seventh in the MW in passes defended (8).
+He tied for seventh in the MW in passes defended with eight.
 His best game came against Bowling Green -- two interceptions, one fumble recovery and six tackles.
 He had a season high nine tackles at Utah State.
-Burns recorded seven tackles and had one pass breakup at San Diego State, and he broke up a season high three passes vs. UNLV.
+Burns recorded seven tackles and had one pass breakup at San Diego State, and he broke up a season-high three passes vs. UNLV.
 He was honored as the team's Freshman of the Year at the year-end awards banquet.